eosnetworkfoundation/engineering/standards/README.md

 ### Index
 - [BASH Limits](./bash-limits.md) - indicators a system implemented in BASH has reached a level of complexity where it would be advantageous to graduate to a "real" language.
+- [Secrets](./secrets.md) - what kinds of information are sensitive or secret, and how to handle it.